 We live in an age with a gazillion gadgets, appliances and other conveniences available to us, which, according to their slick ads, promise to make our lives easier, better, and happier.
 An expensive house, fancy wheels, the latest fashions are the stuff of dreams, right?
 Despite having more than ever, record numbers are more stressed out, pressed for time and despondent than ever.
 Most everyone agrees that there is an epidemic of depression.
 So what gives?

-In her book, You Can Buy Happiness (and It’s Cheap), Tammy Strobel tells us:
+In her book, You Can Buy Happiness (and It’s Cheap): How One Woman Radically Simplified Her Life and How You Can Too, Tammy Strobel tells us:

 Extensive research has linked unhappiness and negative emotions with a materialistic mindset.
 In short, materialism distracts us from two main facets in life that actually make us happy – strong relationships and doing work you love.